 Life Magazine commissioned Alfred Eisenstaedt to photograph Elaine in her studio, literally surrounded by dozens of sketches and paintings of the president.
 By September 1963, art scholar Simona Cupic writes in the catalog, “She finally reached the painting she had been searching for.”

 Two months later, when the president was assassinated, Elaine was so upset she stopped painting for a year.
 Her commission is now at the Truman library, while a second version is in the JFK Library in Boston.

 In 1976, now sober, Elaine reconciled with Willem de Kooning after he reached out to her.
 She bought a house near his in the Springs, on eastern Long Island, and took over the management of his studio.
 She also put him on Antabuse, so he would stop drinking.
 By then he was a world famous painter in need of her protection from distractions.

 After decades of barely scraping by, Elaine had some money (from de Kooning) and was able to visit France a few times.
 She painted a series inspired by the Bacchus fountain in the Luxembourg Garden in Paris and another after the paintings she saw in the Lascaux caves.
 She continued to paint friends, like the artist Aristodemos Kaldis (several portraits of him are in the show).
 And she mentored young artists like Toni Ross.

 Then, in the early 1980s, she lost one lung to cancer and subsequently suffered from severe emphysema.
 She died in 1989, right after the Fischbach Gallery did a show of her “cave paintings.”
 Willem de Kooning, stricken with dementia, continued to paint and outlived her another eight years.

-Elaine de Kooning: Portraits is on view through January 10, 2016 at the National Portrait Gallery.
+Elaine de Kooning: Portraits was on view in 2015-2016 at the National Portrait Gallery.